JulienLagarde09/Coordination-dynamics-models-Haken-Kelso-Bunz-Schoner--Jirsa-Dynamics-and-stochatic-processes/README.md

 in sciences of complex systems.

-A set of Matlab codes to integrate that model at reduced dimensional level (collective variable/ order parameter), and at the level of the evolution of the components and movement itself using Euler scheme.
+A set of Matlab codes to integrate that model at reduced dimensional level (collective variable/ order parameter), and at the level of the evolution of the components and movement itself using Euler- Maruyama scheme.
 Contains several systems examples:
 1) HKB relative phase dynamics: Changing parameters controlling stability at the half time.
 See what happens!
 2) HKB coupled oscillators